magneticio/vamp-workflow-agent/README.md

         zookeeper, consul or etcd.
   -filePath string
-        Path to workflow files. (default "/usr/local/vamp/workflow")
+        Path to workflow files. (default "/usr/local/vamp/workflow") -executionPeriod int
+        Period between successive executions in seconds (0 if disabled).
+  -executionTimeout int
+        Maximum allowed execution time in seconds (0 if no timeout).
 ```

 Some arguments are mandatory and if they are not provided, agent will try to get them from environment variables.